 Place the mask over your child's mouth and nose.
 The adjustable elastic band may be used to hold the mask in place.

 Encourage your child to take deep breaths in and out for the entire treatment.

-Encourage your child to continue slow, deep breaths until all the medication in the nebulizer cup is gone.
-You may need to tap the sides of the nebulizer cup to ensure all medication is given.
+Encourage your child to continue slow, deep breaths until all the medicine in the nebulizer cup is gone.
+You may need to tap the sides of the nebulizer cup to ensure all medicine is given.

 Turn the nebulizer off.